webdsl/webdsl-getting-started/README.md

 Now that all the prerequisites are met, let's install the WebDSL compiler.
 The compiler is available as command-line tool and transforms your WebDSL applications to running websites.

-* Download `webdsl.zip` from the [build server](https://buildfarm.metaborg.org/job/webdsl-compiler/lastSuccessfulBuild/artifact/)
+* Download `webdsl.zip` from [https://update.webdsl.org/compiler/webdsl.zip](https://update.webdsl.org/compiler/webdsl.zip)

 <img src="images/webdsl-compiler-build-server.jpg" width="500"/>